Stereotypes of groups within the United States: Native Americans and Alaskan Natives

 There has long been admiration for Native Americans as people who fit the archetype of the noble savage within European thought, stemming from a cultural sympathy which is grounded within the post-Enlightenment theory of primitivism.
 These positive portrayals of Native Americans as being noble, peaceful people, who lived in harmony with nature and each other continue within modern culture, e.g. the film Dances with Wolves (1990).

 Over time, as settlers spread west, Native Americans were seen as obstacles and the image of them became more negative.
 In popular media, Native Americans were portrayed as wild, primitive, uncivilized and dangerous people who continuously attacked white settlers, cowboys, and stagecoaches and ululated while they held one hand in front of their mouths.
 They invariably spoke in a deep voice and they also used stop words like "How" and "Ugh".

 In drawings, their skin color was depicted as being deep red.
 In westerns and other media portrayals, they are usually called "Indians".
 Examples of this stereotypical image of Native Americans can be found in many American westerns which were produced before the early 1960s, and they are also found in cartoons such as Peter Pan.
 In other stereotypes, they smoked peace pipes, wore face paint, danced around totem poles (hostages were frequently tied to them), sent smoke signals, lived in tepees, wore feathered head-dresses, scalped their foes, and said 'um' instead of 'the' or 'a'.

-As colonization continued in the U.S., groups were separated into opposing categories such as "Christians" and "civilized" and "heathen" and "savage".
+As colonization continued in the United States, groups were separated into opposing categories such as "Christians" and "civilized" and "heathen" and "savage".
 Many Whites have viewed Native Americans as people who are devoid of self-control and unable to handle responsibility.
 Modern Native Americans as they live today are rarely portrayed in popular culture.

 Native Americans were also portrayed as all-bring fierce warrior braves—often appearing in school sports teams' names until such team names fell into disfavor in the later 20th century.
 Many school team names have been revised to reflect current sensibilities, though professional teams like the Kansas City Chiefs and the Atlanta Braves continue.
 Some controversial upper-level Native American team mascots such as Chief Noc-A-Homa and Chief Illiniwek have been discontinued; others like Chief Osceola and Renegade remain.

 Native American gaming has been expanding since the 1970s, and was formalized in the Indian Gaming Regulatory Act.
 It has become a modern stereotype that a Native American must either own a casino or be in the family of one who does.